seansegal/cs2951o-capstone/README.md

 If you would like to give users access to a new solver, you will need to add a directory for the new solver in `solvers/<solver-type>/<solver-name>`.
 Please ensure that the root of the directory has a `run.sh` script that has executable permissions.
 To add executable permissions, run `chmod u+x run.sh` from the root of the solver directory.
 Next, you should, open `server/app.py` and add the path to the solver to the SOLVER dictionary.

-Note that you can any type of solver as long as it expects exactly one file as input as prints out a result in the CS2951O format as the last time.
+Note that you can add any type of solver as long as it expects exactly one file as input as prints out a result in the CS2951O format as the last time.
 The parser for the solution itself is expecting a SAT assignment so if this project is extended to add new solvers, this code would likely need to changed.